RohanSogani/textS/README.md

 our model requires.
     3. inputToTFRecord.py <br>
 Converts an input text to TFRecord
+    4. run_pegasus.sh <br>
+Endpoint that allows to run the pegasus model, accepts 1 PDF File Path as input

 2. arxiv <br>
 Used to create a fraction of arxiv data set, the dataset sizes are as follows